A note on distance-hereditary graphs whose complement is also distance-hereditary

 \begin{lemma} If $G$ is a connected distance-hereditary graph, then it is twin-free if and only if it is prime. \end{lemma}

-\begin{proof} Assume towards a contradiction that there exists a nontrivial module $M$ of $G$.
+\begin{proof} Assume towards a contradiction that $G$ is twin-free but not prime.
+Hence, there exists a nontrivial module $M$ of $G$.
 Since $G$ is connected, there is a vertex $v$ universal to $M$.
 Since $G$ is twin-free and $M$ is a module, $G[M]$ is also twin-free.
-In a cograph, there is always a pair of twins (immediate from \cref{thm:dec-cograph}), so $G[M]$ is not a cograph and in particular it contains an induced $P_4$.
-Since $v$ is universal to $M$, it is universal to the induced $P_4$ meaning $G$ has an induced subgraph isomorphic to the Gem, a contradiction.
+In a cograph, there is always a pair of twins (a well-known property which can be deduced from \cref{thm:dec-cograph}), so $G[M]$ is not a cograph and, in particular, it contains an induced $P_4$.
+Since $v$ is universal to $M$, it is universal to the induced $P_4$ meaning $G$ has an induced subgraph isomorphic to the gem, a contradiction.

-Conversely, if $G$ is prime it is twin-free because a pair of twins is a nontrivial module. \end{proof}
+Conversely, if $G$ is prime, it is twin-free because a pair of twins is a nontrivial module. \end{proof}